nurmians/StructureMapper/README.md

 Binaries:
 ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 The path of the BLAST executable ('bin' folder) can be added to the system path or provided with the DEFAULT_BLASTP param in the config.ini file (see below).
+Only the BLAST database 'pdbaa' is required for running StructureMapper.
+The pdbaa databse contains sequences found in the [PDB](http://www.rcsb.org).

 **Linux:**
 Create a folder and download and extract the file: